What Model Should I Use for Cursor AI in 2026? (A Builder's Guide)

 Here is the hard truth about the paid plan: not all models are created equal, and they don't consume your limits equally.

-You see everyone online hyping up Anthropic's Claude 4.5 and 4.6 Opus models.
-What they don't tell you is how expensive they are.
-If you aren't careful, you will burn through your premium usage pool in a matter of hours or days.
-Once you hit that limit, you either fall back to default models, or you trigger pay-as-you-go overages that can easily run you $200 to $300 just from using one heavy model.
+You see everyone online hyping up Anthropic's Claude Opus 4.8 and the new Claude Fable 5 tier.
+What they do not tell you is how fast those models eat API credits — Fable bills at roughly 2× Opus list rates.
+If you leave a heavy model selected by default, you can burn through your $20 API pool in days.
+Once you hit that limit, you either stop or trigger pay-as-you-go overages that can easily run you $200 to $300 in a single month.

 Don't try to use all of these models at once.
 Pick a couple, test them for a few days, and switch based on your needs.
 Here is my current stack: